 Structure your case study using the ‘STAR’ method.
 This is the abbreviation of situation, tasks, activities, and results.
 If you follow this method, your case studies will be a breeze to go through.
 Let’s dive in.

 - First up is the situation.
-Others call this part the challenge or problem statement.
-In this part of the case study, you discuss the current situation.
-In most cases, there is a business goal that needs to be achieved.
-You’re hired or assigned to get to this goal.
+You can also call this part the challenge or problem statement or your project.
+In this part of the UX case study, you discuss the current situation.
+A business goal needs to be achieved, or a problem must be fixed.
+You’re hired or assigned to get the job done.
 State your role and responsibilities in this part of the case study.

 - Second, we have your tasks.
-What tasks did you have or what tasks were you assigned to complete?
+What tasks did you have, or what tasks were you assigned to complete?
 This is the place to name them.
-As a UX designer, these could be anything from conducting user research up to delivering a state-of-the-art visual design concept.
+As a UX designer, these could be anything from conducting user research to delivering a state-of-the-art visual design concept.
+Make sure you mention skills and tools relevant to your role and the role you’re looking for.

-- Activities show what you have done to complete the aforementioned tasks.
-If we stick to the user research example, activities might include recruiting participants, conducting the actual research, and presenting your findings to your stakeholders.
+- Activities show what you have done to complete the tasks above.
+If we stick to the user research example, activities might include recruiting participants, conducting the actual research, and presenting your findings to stakeholders.

 - Finally, results.
 Link your results to the ‘situation’ part of your case study.
-What was the original problem or goal and what was the result of your work?
+What was the original problem or goal, and what was the result of your work?
 Make this as concrete as possible.
 Focus on the impact you have made as a UX designer.
+If the situation was a low conversion rate, mention the new and improved rate that was only made possible by your work.
+It is okay to exaggerate a bit here.

-To make your UX case study stronger, we recommend adding pictures to your text that are relevant to the specific paragraph you’re working on.
-These could be images of your progress, photo’s or workshops, or pixel-perfect visual designs.
+To make an even stronger UX case study, I recommend adding relevant pictures to specific paragraphs.
+These could be images of your progress, photos of workshops, or pixel-perfect visual design mockups.

 UX case study template

 That’s the theory behind case studies in the field of UX.
-Now it is time to take a look at some examples of great UX case studies.
+Now it is time to look at some inspirational UX case study examples.

 These case studies have been carefully curated to display the theory as we have discussed it previously.
 Take a look!